-WHERE TO STAY IN ABU DHABI
+WHERE TO STAY

 The great thing about Abu Dhabi is that there are so many hotels to choose from.
 Before you start looking at hotels though, decide your budget.
 Hotel prices vary greatly in Abu Dhabi, although you can get some good deals.

-Or perhaps you want to be downtown near the Corniche where there is a vast choice of hotels to choose from, or you would prefer something a little further away on Saadiyat Island (such as The St Regis) – although generally, the most expensive hotels are on Saadiyat Island.
+Or perhaps you want to be downtown near the Corniche where there is a vast choice of hotels to choose from, or you would prefer something a little further away on Saadiyat Island (such as St Regis) – although generally, the most expensive hotels are on Saadiyat Island.

-Both are a couple of hours drive from Abu Dhabi into the desert and you will need a car to get to both of these hotels as there is no public transport.
+Both are a couple of hours’ drive from Abu Dhabi into the desert and you will need a car to get to both of these hotels as there is no public transport.
 Staying in one of these desert hotels is highly recommended as it really gives you a chance to relax and recharge your batteries.

-WHEN TO VISIT ABU DHABI
+WHEN TO VISIT

 The cooler months from October until April is the perfect time to visit Abu Dhabi.
 This is when the weather is at it’s most pleasant and when the majority of tourists visit Abu Dhabi.

 From May to September it is unpleasantly hot as temperatures reach over 40 degrees Celsius (105 degrees Fahrenheit) on a daily basis.
 The UAE is very hot and humid in the summer, and despite the excellent aircon, it is very difficult to withstand the outside temperatures.

 Taxis are very reasonably priced in Abu Dhabi.
 They are always available and are considerably quicker than the buses so this is the preferred mode of transport for most people here.

 Renting a car in Abu Dhabi is fairly reasonably priced.
-There are many car hire companies available at the airport and you can often hire cars for around 100 dirhams per day (around $25).
+There are many car hire companies available at the airport, and you can often hire cars for around 100 dirhams per day (around $25).

 However, beware there are many speed cameras in UAE and there is no longer a speed buffer!
-Therefore if the road sign says 120 km/h you can not go faster than this.
+Therefore, if the road sign says 120 km/h you cannot go faster than this.
 Even if you are doing 121 km/h you will get a fine if caught by the speed cameras!

 Even for experienced drivers, driving in the UAE can sometimes be challenging.
 Just keep very alert of the other drivers and you will be fine!

-HOW TO GET TO ABU DHABI
+HOW TO GET TO GET THERE